Vet Tech Schools in Texas

 2

 The Texas motto is “Friendship,” and it turns out that humans aren’t the only gregarious companions in the Lone Star State.
-In addition to being the nation’s top producer of beef cows, Texas provides the natural habitats for a wide range of amphibians, birds, fish, invertebrates, mammals, and reptiles – creating astounding demand for veterinary technicians within the state.
+In addition to being the nation’s top producer of beef cows, Texas provides the natural habitats for a wide range of amphibians, birds, fish, invertebrates, mammals, and reptiles, creating astounding demand for veterinary technicians within the state.

-Veterinary technicians are the nurses of the animal world, responsible for tasks that aid veterinarians in tasks such as diagnosis, treatment delivery, and surgery.
+Veterinary technicians are the nurses of the animal world, responsible for tasks that aid veterinarians in diagnosis, treatment delivery, and surgery.
 According to the Texas Board of Veterinary Medical Examiners, vet techs in Texas can draw blood, take testing samples, and perform most non-medical, office-related tasks without direct supervision.
 Under the supervision of a licensed vet, Texas vet tech responsibilities may include suturing existing incisions, inducing anesthesia, extracting loose teeth, performing euthanasia, and administering rabies vaccines.

-According to the Texas Veterinary Medical Association (TVMA)—a professional association supporting and advocating for veterinary professionals in the state – veterinary techs in Texas do not require a license to practice.
+According to the Texas Veterinary Medical Association (TVMA)—a professional association supporting and advocating for veterinary professionals in the state—veterinary techs in Texas do not require a license to practice.
 However, if this is a choice that a veterinary professional makes, they cannot call themselves a “Licensed Veterinary Technician” (LVT).
 In addition to a greater scope of practice, LVTs can be even more helpful to a hospital or practice because they can supervise certified veterinary assistants (CVAs) and veterinary assistants in certain tasks like inducing anesthesia.

 Read on to discover how to become a veterinary technician in Texas and information about the employment outlook, accredited vet tech programs, and professional licensure in the state.